Meet Michael

 Full Biography

-Michael Bussewitz-Quarm is an award-winning composer whose choral music engages with pressing social and environmental issues, fostering understanding and empathy through art.
-Her work is shaped by a deep belief in the power of resilience and a unique personal journey, allowing her to create music that gives voice to marginalized communities.
+The American Prize-winning composer (Choral Composition, 2021) Michael Bussewitz-Quarm is an American voice whose music engages with pressing social and environmental issues, fostering understanding, empathy, and a definitive sense of hope through art.
+Her distinctive work is rooted in a deep personal journey and commitment to creating music that gives voice to underrepresented communities and illuminates their resilience.

 Bookings: